p4535992/alfresco-mvc-actuators/README.md

 - if you are still using AMPs you can run=> "mvn package -Pamp" and an amp in zip format will be built.
 Just rename it to .amp
-- spring-boot-admin-client-*.jar is actually not a mandatory dependency, if for some reason you only want to use all the available actuators, without registering to SBA the entry endpoing is ${mvc-actuators.host}/s/mvc-actuators
+- spring-boot-admin-client-*.jar is actually not a mandatory dependency, if for some reason you only want to use all the available actuators, without registering to SBA the entry endpoint is ${mvc-actuators.host}/s/mvc-actuators